 So what do learners want and need to learn?
 What motivates them to want to learn?
 We asked Kathleen Cushman who shared the 8 Universal Secrets of Motivated Learners.
 What they learn has to matter to them; it needs to challenge and stretch them.
 When they are challenged and have the skill level to do a task and are motivated to learn something, they are engaged in their learning.
 Teachers encourage learners to have a voice in their learning and a choice in how they learn.
 To do this, the learning environment changes.
 Teaching changes.
 This does not happen overnight but as with our Stages of Personalized Learning Environments chart, teachers can dip their toes into personalized learning one step at a time.

-Our book, Make Learning Personal,is coming soon with stories from teachers and learners who have changed their teaching and learning.
-Many teachers that partner with their learners and change how they teach told us they would never go back to traditional teaching.
+Our book, Make Learning Personal, has stories from teachers and learners who have changed their teaching and learning.
+Many teachers that partner with their learners and changed how they teach told us they would never go back to traditional teaching.
 So we decided to ask a few of our friends what they think about framing personalized learning:

 "Personalized learning primarily involves changing the role of a child from a passive-oriented student to an active-oriented learner.
 Any process, practice, system or initiative which labels itself 'personalized,' but does not change the role of the learner to have more voice and choice in their own learning isn't fully personalized.
 Much of what is being categorized as personalized learning today involves technology integration and enhancements in the role of the teacher, without necessarily empowering the learner to discover, follow and cultivate their own passions and take an ever-increasing role for the privilege and responsibility of learning."